Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Geometrical optics

-In the particular case of an isothermal atmosphere with with constant scale height $H \ll R$, the bending angle is\footnote{ Strictly speaking, due to the variation of gravity with $R$, we should write $H(R)$.
-As this dependence is weak and for sake of brevity, this dependence is ignored in this paper.
-A more accurate expression of Eq.~\ref{eq_omega} includes a corrective factor $1+(9-b)H/8R$, where $b$ is an exponent of order one that describes the variation of temperature with $R$ \citep{Young2009}.
+In the particular case of an isothermal atmosphere with a constant scale height $H \ll R$, the bending angle is\footnote{ Strictly speaking, due to the variation of gravity with $R$, we should write $H(R)$.
+As this dependence is weak, for the sake of brevity this dependence is ignored in this paper.
+A more accurate expression of Eq.~\ref{eq_omega} includes a corrective factor $1+[(9-b)H/(8R)]$, where $b$ is an exponent of order unity that describes the variation of temperature with $R$ \citep{Young2009}.
 As $H \ll R$, this correction is ignored here.}

 As the atmospheric density decreases exponentially with $R$, so does approximately $\omega(R)$, and thus ${\rm d}\omega/{\rm d}R \approx -\omega/H$ and $1 - \Delta ({\rm d}\omega/{\rm d}R) \approx 1 + \omega\Delta/H$.
-Near the shadow center ($r \ll R$) we have $\omega \approx R/\Delta$, and considering that $H \ll R$, Eq.~\ref{eq_flash_geo_optics_perp} finally provides
+Near the shadow center ($r \ll R_{\rm CF}$), we have $\omega \approx R_{\rm CF}/\Delta$, and considering that $H \ll R_{\rm CF}$, Eq.~\ref{eq_flash_geo_optics_perp} finally provides

 From Eq.~\ref{eq_flash_geo_optics}, we finally obtain